SIGMAA-SDS-Ed/SIGMAA-SDS-Ed.github.io/index.md

 The SIGMAA SDS-Ed awards the Robert V. Hogg Award and the Dexter C. Whittinghill III Award at the SIGMAA business meeting at MathFest annually.

+## News

+Our annual business meeting will be taking place at MathFest on Friday, August 5, 2023 at 6 PM.

 ## Nominations Open for the Robert V. Hogg Award for Excellence in Teaching Introductory Statistics

 The Hogg Award provides recognition to an individual who has shown both excellence and growth in teaching introductory statistics at the college level.
 This award is presented annually at MathFest.
 Nomination packets should be submitted to Phil Yates, Chair of the Award Committee, at [Nick.Gorgievski@nichols.edu](mailto:Nick.Gorgievski@nichols.edu).